grange85/ahfow-www/collections/_posts/2007/2007-04-27-dean-and-britta-finally-reach-london.markdown

 - dean & britta
 tags: []
 ---

-<p>Dean & Britta have a date scheduled in London on the 19 June, I'm guessing there may be more European dates fitted around it and if/when I hear any more I'll let you all know.</p>
+Dean & Britta have a date scheduled in London on the 19 June, I'm guessing there may be more European dates fitted around it and if/when I hear any more I'll let you all know.

-<p>The London date is at The Metro in Oxford Street, London</p>
+The London date is at The Metro in Oxford Street, London

-<p>.
-<p>Say "Hi" if you spot me there!</p>
+Say "Hi" if you spot me there!